Encharted Cook

 Process Photo 5b - The barbecue sauce glaze is set after the ribs are baked, unwrapped in the oven.

-Glaze.
+Step 5 - Glaze.
 Remove the ribs from the oven and carefully unwrap them.
 Pour off any liquids.
 Spoon and brush the barbecue sauce evenly over the top of the ribs.

 Increase the oven temperature to 400°F and cook the ribs, uncovered, for an additional 20 to 25 minutes or until the glaze is set.
+You can also broil the ribs on high to quickly set the barbecue sauce.

-Serve and Enjoy.
+Step 6 - Serve and Enjoy.
 Remove from oven and transfer the ribs to a cutting board.
 Cut the ribs into sections or as individual ribs.
 Serve and Enjoy!

 My Top Tips